 You are self-employed or salaried.

-You have not received HRA at all in the financial year for which you are claiming an 80GG exemption.
+You have not received an HRA deduction at all in the financial year for which you are claiming an 80GG exemption.

 You, your spouse, your minor child or HUF (where you are a member) do not own residential property at the place where you currently live or carry your business or employment.